-In Ayurveda, it’s generally thought that Prana arises from the Five Elements, specifically from the Vayu (Air) Element.
-Prana is strongly associated with “Wind” and “Breath.”
-Nevertheless, there are also Indian scholars who claim that Prana transcends the Five Elements and is actually that what connects and animates the Five Elements, being Life itself.
+In Ayurveda and Yoga, it’s generally thought that Prana arises from the Five Elements, specifically from the Vayu (Air) Element.
+Prana is strongly associated with “wind,” “air,” “breath,” “current,” and “vibration.”
+Nonetheless, there are also Indian scholars who claim that Prana transcends the Five Elements and is actually that what connects and animates the Five Elements, or even creates them, being Life itself.

-In India, but also in some other ancient cultures and healing systems it’s commonly agreed on that Life Energy is absorbed by human beings via the air that is breathed in, the food that is consumed, and through light (the sun).
+In India, but also in some other ancient cultures and healing systems, it’s commonly agreed on that Life Energy is absorbed by human beings via the air that is breathed in, via barefoot contact with the Earth, the food that is consumed, and through light (the sun).

 It’s thought that blockages of the free flow of Life Energy through the body’s Energy Channels can cause health discomforts and illnesses.
-As such, one of the principal ideas of health in Ayurveda is that Prana needs to flow freely through the body, in correct proportions and where needed, to both maintain or restore health.
+As such, one of the principal ideas of health in both Ayurvedic Medicine and Yoga is that Prana needs to flow freely through the body, in correct proportions and where needed, to maintain or restore health.

-Thus, an important aspect of Ayurvedic treatments is based on “balancing Prana” or unblocking the pathways (Nadis) that Prana uses to travel through our bodies.
-This can be achieved with (a combination of) herbal treatments, meditation, bodywork (Yoga), or massage, among other applications.
+Thus, an important aspect of treatments and exercises is based on “balancing Prana” or unblocking the Nadi pathways that Prana uses to travel through our bodies.
+This can be achieved with (a combination of) herbal treatments, meditation, Pranayama Breathwork, bodywork (Yoga), or massage, among other applications.